 - You must make a monthly VAT turnover declaration.

-So, in this case, VAT registration saves you money, makes residency applications easier and the only negative is the addition of 1 additional declaration per month.
+So, in this case, VAT registration saves you money and makes residency applications easier, and the only negative is the addition of 1 extra declaration per month.

-And if your accountant already handles your declarations, then that may be covered.
-Some of our monthly accounting packages, for example, do include your VAT turnover declaration filing.
+Furthermore, if an accountant already handles your declarations, then it may even be covered.
+Some of our monthly accounting packages, for example, include VAT turnover declaration filing.
 You can see all our accounting packages here.

 VATable & Non-VATable transactions

-If you sell to Georgian businesses and customers, then you should read more on exactly which types of transactions would VATable.
+If you sell to Georgian businesses and customers, then you should read more on exactly which types of transactions might be VATable.

 Getting Qualified VAT Status

 If you want to get qualified VAT status, so you can claim back local Georgian input VAT, you must meet some requirements and explain your reasoning to the RS.
 Your accountant can assist with this.